 After interrogation, the inmates were transported to Choeung Ek extermination centre, a former orchard on the outskirts of Phnom Penh.
 It is the best-known of the Killing Fields sites where the Khmer Rouge executed over one million victims.

 A tour around both areas is a sobering experience.
-For those far removed from what happened – ‘Pol Pot’ or ‘Khmer Rouge’ being only names you’re familiar with but don’t know why – it is surreal to be confronted with such a massive and traumatic period within living memory.
 The human cost of the purge is unimaginable, as is the loss, and both sites stand testament to man’s inhumanity to man.

 Things to know: